Mewelde Moore: 2003

 In 2003, Moore earned 1st-Team C-USA honors.
 He was named to Doak Walker and Walter Camp Award watch lists honoring the top running back and player in college football.
 Moore started the first 9 games of the season but missed the final 3 with broken hand that required surgery.
 He ranked second in C-USA with a 101.0 rushing average per game and 147.0 all-purpose yards per game.
 Moore ran for 100 yards and had 116 receiving yards against Northwestern State, scoring on passes of 32, 28 and 23 yards.
 He also, posted 114 rushing yards against Texas and had TD runs of 6 and 32 yards.
 Also, he ran for season-best 159 yards against Memphis.
 Moore had 123 yards on the ground and a 25-yard TD against Louisville.
 Moore recorded 115 yards rushing and 55 receiving against Army before suffering season-ending broken hand.

 Moore was drafted by the San Diego Padres in the fourth round of the 2000 MLB draft but did not sign.

 Professional career

 Minnesota Vikings

-He was selected by the Minnesota Vikings with the 23rd pick of the fourth round of the 2004 NFL Draft out of Tulane University.
+He was selected by the Minnesota Vikings with the 119th overall pick in the fourth round of the 2004 NFL draft out of Tulane University.